In general, “ERR NETWORK CHANGED” error in Google Chrome appears with a message reading “Unable to access the network”.

 2. On the next screen, click on the Forget button, located next to your Wi-Fi Network name.

-After forgetting the Network, rejoin your Wi-Fi Network and see if Google Chrome is still coming up with error messages on your computer.
+After forgetting the Network, rejoin Wi-Fi Network and see if Google Chrome is still coming up with any type of error message on your computer.